Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • All buses in Jeju have free and fast WiFi.

-• Bus fares are only $1 to $2 USD, except for the airport limousine bus #600.
+• Jeju bus fares are $1 to $2 USD, except for the airport limousine bus #600.

 • You can pay with a T-money card, and the stops are announced in English.